image: acrylic paint review

 As the paint industry makes chemical advances and changes these trickle down into the more refined, highly pigmented, and more lightfast artist paints, which share most of the base ingredients.
 Potential health issues from toxic pigments, VOCs, PAHs, thinners, and other ingredients are shared across both areas.
 Both ancient paint formulations, for instance the common lead paint, or high tech 21st century paint such as Anish Kapoor’s Vanta black may have significant health risks.

-So called ‘nontoxic’ materials and paints are currently gaining a strong foothold in the market, and often are not as safe as it seems, but artists and users of paint need some specialist knowledge to make informed choices; we are hoping to aid this process.
+So called ‘nontoxic’ materials and paints are currently gaining a strong foothold in the market, and often are not as safe as claimed, but artists and users of paint need some specialist knowledge to make informed choices through their own research; we are hoping to aid this process.
 For example, recent studies confirm that many of the world’s great artists suffered from lead poisoning (Caravaggio, or Rembrandt, among them).

 https://www.theguardian.com/artanddesign/2010/jun/16/caravaggio-italy-remains-ravenna-art